 Over the next year there will be new opportunities to attract funding through the revised employability programmes, there is a risk that these will not be maximised if the LLE service is not in a position to take advantage of these.
 The actions outlined to increase income for 16/17 will reduce this risk along with active participation in the City Deal and the national employability network.

-3.3 Single Midlothian Plan and Business Transformation Themes addressed in this report:
+3.3 Single Midlothian Plan and Business Transformation

-Themes addressed in the report.
+□ Community safety

-Community safety
+⋈ Adult health, care and housing

-Adult health, care and housing
+⋈ Getting it right for every Midlothian child

-☐ Getting it right for every Midlothian child
+⋈ Improving opportunities in Midlothian

-⊠ Sustainable growth
+⋈ Sustainable growth

-Business transformation and Best Value
+□ Business transformation and Best Value

-None of the above
+□ None of the above